 According to the IRS, itemized funeral expense deductions must be reasonable and necessary.
 This may include, but is not limited to, the following:

-• Funeral director service fee
+- Funeral home service and director fee

 Qualified medical expenses related to the treatment or prevention of a medical condition or illness, such as hospital fees, medical equipment and supplies, and prescription medication.

-Expenses That Can’t Be Deducted
+Funeral Expenses That Can’t Be Deducted

 Additionally, any reimbursed amounts, such as through death benefits payable by the Department of Veterans Affairs (VA) or the Social Security Administration (SSA), are not deductible funeral expenses.